Michèle Jacot

-Michèle Jacot (born 5 January 1952) is a French former alpine skier.
+Michèle Jacot (/fr/; born 5 January 1952) is a French former alpine skier.

 Born at Le Pont-de-Beauvoisin, she won the Alpine Skiing World Cup of the 1970 season and World Champion in the combined event (1970).
 As of 2011, she is the last and only French alpine skier to win the Women's Overall Alpine Skiing World Cup.
 She also competed at the 1972 Winter Olympics and the 1976 Winter Olympics.